libp2p/specs/pubsub/gossipsub/README.md

 ### Ambient Peer Discovery

-With ambient peer discovery, the function is pushed outside the scope of the protocol.
-Instead, it relies on ambient connection events to perform peer discovery via protocol identification.
-Whenever a new peer is connected, the protocol checks to see if the peer implements floodsub, and if so it sends a hello packet that announces the topics that it is currently subscribing to.
+In ambient peer discovery, discovering other pubsub peers is a passive action.
+In other words, pubsub peers discover other peers by relying on the discovery mechanism that peer is using, e.g. DHT, rendezvous,etc. Whenever a new peer is connected, the protocol checks to see if the peer implements a pubsub variant such as floodsub, and if so it sends a hello packet that announces the topics that it is currently subscribing to.

 This allows the peer to maintain soft overlays for all topics of